m1rels/m1rels/README.md

 ## Hobbies and Interests

-⚽ Football Fanatic: When I'm not writing code, you'll find me on the football field, enjoying every kick, pass, and goal.
+- **⚽ Football Fanatic**: When I'm not writing code, you'll find me on the football field, enjoying every kick, pass, and goal.
 The camaraderie and teamwork of the sport resonate with me.
 I'm a devoted football spectator too.
 Watching the beautiful game unfold on screen is a pastime I hold dear.
-🎉 Friends and Celebrations: I believe in the value of relationships and making memories.
+- **🎉 Friends and Celebrations**: I believe in the value of relationships and making memories.
 Hanging out with friends and partying together are activities that light up my world.

 ## Let's Connect